Kazuya Konno

-Kazuya Konno (紺野 和也, Konno Kazuya) is a Japanese footballer who plays as a winger and second striker for Avispa Fukuoka.
+Kazuya Konno (紺野 和也, Konno Kazuya) is a Japanese footballer who plays as a winger and second striker for club Kawasaki Frontale.

 Career

 On 29 February 2019, it was announced that Konno would join FC Tokyo's first team from the 2020 season.
 Nearly a month later, it was announced that he had been registered as a specially designated player.

 On 28 November 2022, Konno was announced at Avispa Fukuoka.